imclerran/roc-isodate/README.md

 - Can Parse from `Str` or from a `List U8` of Utf-8 bytes.

 ## Future Plans
+- Add support for parsing to both Utc and DateTime.
+  - With this comes a slew of features: Times, Dates, DateTimes, and Durations.
+  - Functionality to convert between the above DateTime types, and Utc types.
+  - __This means the Library is expanding to be more of a universal DateTime library, and not just for ISO parsing!__ 🚀
 - Time interval representations are the next planned feature.
 - Once Parsing is complete, add formatting dates and times to ISO strings.
 - Research adding custom encoding/decoding for json parsers.